Back to blog

 Mobile QA should cover more than whether the happy path works.
 Test across operating systems, device sizes, network conditions, interrupted sessions, permissions, app updates, login state, payments, push notifications, accessibility, and analytics events.
 If the product includes offline workflows, location, camera, Bluetooth, wallets, or background tasks, those scenarios need explicit test coverage.

 Release hardening should also verify backend behavior under expected traffic, error monitoring, crash reporting, audit logs, and support workflows.
 A polished interface cannot compensate for missing observability or unclear operational ownership.
+For a deeper QA pass, compare the release against mobile app testing services coverage and the supporting mobile app testing checklist.

 Phase 6: App Store Launch And Rollout